|

 Materials

-Giclée fine art print on archival paper.
+Archival giclée print on fine-art paper — a faithful digital reproduction of a pen-plotted work.
 Each print ships with a signed data-provenance insert card.

 Included